EscortingMen/EscortingMen/README.md

 <p align="Center"> <a href="https://rentry.org/venomsparx">Rentry</a> > <a href="https://venomsparxx.straw.page">Strawpage</a> > <a href="https://escortingmen.atabook.org">AtaBook</a>
 </div>

 Hii!
 I'm Albert, if you see me around PonyTown and try to talk to me I'm most likely afk unfortunately!
-I'm trying to be more active though :D
+I'm trying to be more active though and if I'm not afk I'm willing to talk to anyone, feel free to come up to me or send a whisper, I promise I won't bite :D

  </div> <div align="center"> <a href="https://rentry.org/VenomsInterestss"> Information About My Interests :D </a>